 2. Bullying and suicide

 Members of the LGBTQ community — especially youth — are at increased risk for bullying and suicide.
-Most LGBTQ students in Tennessee report hearing anti-LGBTQ remarks at school, and in the U.S., LGB youth contemplate suicide at almost 3 times the rate of heterosexual youth.
+Most LGBTQ students in Tennessee report hearing anti-LGBTQ remarks at school, and LGBTQ youth are more than 4 times as likely to attempt suicide than their peers.

 “In the past year, 10% of our community as a whole has attempted suicide, and we see very high rates for youth,” says Zimmerman.
 “Luckily we have an organization, GLSEN, doing research around the youth experience, and working to create safe schools and improve academic outcomes,” says Zimmerman.